Common Mouth Problems

 Lichen planus is more common in the mouth than on the skin and is more difficult to treat.
 We usually see these lesions on the inner cheek mucosa, less frequently on the gingiva and ridge of the tongue.
 It is white, reddened, or opened to the surface.
 Some dental treatment materials and pain relievers can cause the development of lichen planus in the mouth.
 Besides, the association of lichen planus with hepatitis B is common.

 In the treatment of lichen planus, the doctor or dentist can prefer immunosuppressive agents such as corticosteroids and azathioprine, and acitretin and isothyretin or oral cyclosporine as systemic treatment.
 In local treatment, the treatment is with corticosteroids.
-As local treatment injection into the area can also be a choice.
+Local treatment injection into the area can also be a choice.
 Patients can use topical anesthetic agents before a meal to facilitate food intake.

 Leukoplakia and Erythroplakia

-Leukoplakia manifests itself in the form of white patches and plaques on the oral mucosa that is unremovable by rubbing.
+Leukoplakia manifests itself in the form of white patches and plaques on the oral mucosa that are unremovable by rubbing.
 It is the most common premalignant disease of the mouth that can become cancerous (precancerous).

 Leukoplakia is closely related to smoking, alcohol, and trauma.
 Furthermore, this lesion is most common between the ages of 50-70.